metabrainz/bookbrainz-site/README.md

     git clone --recursive https://github.com/bookbrainz/bookbrainz-site.git

 ### Installing Packages
-The site depends on a number of node packages, which can be installed using yarn, which can be installed using npm:
+The site depends on a number of node packages which can be installed using npm:

-    npm install -g yarn
+	cd bookbrainz-site/
-    yarn install
+    npm install

 This command will also compile the site LESS and JavaScript source files.